Protector1985/FeMentorPractice1/readme.md

-A basic project with html/css to practice box position and layout.
+A basic project with html/css/flexbox to practice box positioning and layout.